simonmichael/hledger/hledger/hledger.m4.md

   See [Rewriting accounts > Aliases and account types](#aliases-and-account-types).

 - As mentioned above, subaccounts will inherit a type from their parent account.
-  To be precise, an account's type is decided by the first of these that exists:
+  More precisely, an account's type is decided by the first of these that exists:

   1. A `type:` declaration for this account.
   2. A `type:` declaration in the parent accounts above it, preferring the nearest.